-Welcome Brawlers to the grand finale of King Lear!
+Welcome Brawlers – at long last – to the speeches podcast of King Lear!

 To quote Kent: “Is this the promised end,” where Cordelia and Lear are reunited and live together for a few more years, where Lear is restored and we’re spared the worse case scenario?

 In scene 1, Edmund and Regan are discussing whether or not Albany will have taken to the field or not; it seems that he has been wracked with doubt and remorse for his part in Lear’s mistreatment.
 They send a messenger to check on the news.
 Regan then asks Edmund if he truly loves her and not Goneril.
 She makes him swear to never have any private discussions with her and the sudden arrival of Goneril with Albany.
 Of course, the first thing Goneril says is that she would rather lose the battle than Edmund.
 Seems that Albany has chosen to take to the field in the end, motivated by what he sees as a French invasion to which they should all be opposed.